-When you’re expecting a child, having the expert care and trusted support of a qualified OB/GYN can make all the difference.
-Experienced OB/GYNs Mina Sinacori, MD, MPH, FACOG, and Lauren Spoo, MD, provide compassionate prenatal care at Memorial Women’s Specialists in Houston, Texas.
+When you’re expecting a child, having the highly experienced care and trusted support of a qualified OB/GYN can make all the difference.
+Experienced OB/GYNs Mina Sinacori, MD, MPH, FACOG, provides compassionate prenatal care at Memorial Women’s Specialists in Houston, Texas.
 When you find out you’re pregnant, call or use the online tool to set up an appointment and get started with the prenatal care you need to support the health of you and your baby.

 Prenatal care at Memorial Women’s Specialists gives you the support and assurance that your pregnancy is progressing in a healthy manner.
 Babies and moms who receive prenatal care are more likely to have a healthy outcome as compared to those who do not.

-If you should encounter a complication, prenatal care gives you access to experts who can handle it early, when it’s most manageable.
+If you should encounter a complication, prenatal care gives you access to highly experienced who can handle it early, when it’s most manageable.

 Memorial Women’s Specialists provides comprehensive prenatal care.
 They regularly evaluate the progress of your pregnancy through measurements, in-office ultrasounds, and blood and urine testing.

 They also keep tabs on your health to ensure you’re not developing a maternal problem such as gestational diabetes or preeclampsia.

 - Regular checkups of your weight, heart rate, and blood pressure

 - Checks of your baby’s heartbeat and growth

 - Nutritional support